Somali Armed Forces: Twenty-first century

-In May 2007, U.S. diplomats spoke with the TFG's Ambassador to Ethiopia.
-Among the topics of conversation were Somali security forces, and Ambassador Abdulkarim Farah said that the TFG had trained nearly 7,000 militia in Baledogle who were now patrolling throughout Somalia, from Kismayo to Puntland.
-Another 3,500 militia were undergoing training.
-Farah said that on 18 May he planned to his hometown of Beledweyne to establish a militia training camp there, at the instruction of President Yusuf.
-Farah estimated that approximately 60 per cent of the militia were Darod, 30 per cent were Hawiye, and the remaining 10 per cent were from other clans; the majority of security forces in Mogadishu were Darod.
-He said that the TFG had not sought to exclude Darod from the militia, and attributed the imbalance to Hawiye having primarily supported the Council of Islamic Courts (CIC).
+In mid-2008 the TFG decided to participate in peace talks with the Djibouti faction of the Islamist Alliance for the Re-liberation of Somalia (ARS-D).
+An agreement was signed on 19 August 2008.
+The current armed forces trace their origins to the weak alliance between the two factions.

 In December 2008, the International Crisis Group reported:

 Yusuf has built a largely subservient and loyal apparatus by putting his fellow Majerteen clansmen in strategic positions.
 The National Security Agency (NSA) under General Mohamed Warsame ("Darwish") and the so-called "Majerteen militia" units in the TFG army operate in parallel and often above other security agencies.
 Their exact number is hard to ascertain, but estimates suggest about 2,000.
 They are well catered for, well armed and often carry out counter-insurgency operations with little or no coordination with other security agencies.
 In the short term, this strategy may appear effective for the president, who can unilaterally employ the force essentially as he pleases.
 However, it undermines morale in the security services and is a cause of their high desertion rates.

 Much of the problem building armed forces was the lack of functioning TFG government institutions:

 Beyond the endemic internal power struggles, the TFG has faced far more serious problems in establishing its authority and rebuilding the structures of governance.
 Its writ has never extended much beyond Baidoa.
 Its control of Mogadishu is ever more contested, and it is largely under siege in the rest of the country.
 There are no properly functioning government institutions.

 Also in December 2008, Human Rights Watch described the Somali National Army as the 'TFG's largely theoretical professional military force.'
 It said that 'where trained TFG military forces appear, 'they were identified by their victims as Ethiopian-trained forces, often acting in concert with ENDF (Ethiopian National Defense Force) forces or under the command of ENDF officers.'
 HRW also said that 'Human Rights Watch's own research has uncovered a pattern of violent abuses by TFG forces including widespread acts of murder, rape, looting, assault, arbitrary arrest and detention, and torture.
 Those responsible include police, military, and intelligence personnel as well as the personal militias of high-ranking TFG officials.'